ch4dwick/autoortho-scenery/README.md

 - Downloads the tiles for packaging.
 - Packages downloaded tiles into the a zip prefixed with the region.

+Once done, move the newly created tiles from autoortho-scenery/z_<your region>/* to <Your xplane install folder>/Custom Scenery/z_autoortho/scenery/z_ao_<your region>.
+Move or copy the CONTENTS and not the folder itself.

 # Overlays

 Run Main Build via cli, assuming you want to run a test overlay: